Back to homepage

 The details most readers never saw once the original coverage cycle moved on.

 The public memory of Lahaina is understandably fixed on the images: a historic town destroyed, more than 100 people dead, and residents trying to understand how a community could burn so quickly.
-The quieter second half of the story has been a dense, consequential legal and financial battle.
+The quieter second half of the story has been a dense legal and financial battle.
 Lawsuits accused Hawaiian Electric and others of failing to prevent the disaster, especially by not shutting off power despite dangerous wind conditions.
 In August 2024, Hawaiian Electric and other defendants agreed to a settlement framework worth more than $4 billion for victims.
 But even that was not a neat finish.
 The company stressed that it was not admitting liability, argued that only the first of two fires was tied to its lines, and soon warned that financing its share of the settlement raised going-concern concerns.
 In February 2025, Reuters reported that the Hawaii Supreme Court issued a ruling seen as favorable toward finalizing the settlement.
 Yet as late as January 2026, Reuters was still reporting that the main accord awaited final court approval while separate shareholder litigation produced its own settlement.
-In other words, Lahaina did not become a single closed chapter.
-It turned into a layered legal reckoning over victims, insurers, investors, and one of the most important utilities in the state.

 Timeline